rabbitmq/rabbitmq-website/site/feature-flags.md

 #### When to Use a Feature Flag

-It is developer's responsibility to look at the list of existing and future (i.e. those added to the `master` branch) feature flags and see if the new code can be adapted to take advantage of them.
+It is developer's responsibility to look at the list of existing and future (i.e. those added to the `main` branch) feature flags and see if the new code can be adapted to take advantage of them.

 Here is an example.
 When developing a plugin which used to use the